Last Updated on

 The economy of South Australia is pretty diverse.
 The largest employing industry is health care and social assistance.
 However, retail trade is also a large contributor to the state’s economy.
 Other top economic sources include manufacturing, automotive, defense technology, pharmaceuticals, and electronic systems.
 The state export is also earning billions of Australian dollars annually for the state.

-When you travel to South Australia, you will quickly come to realize its unique idiosyncrasy that makes it stand out from the other Australian states.
+When you travel to South Australia, you will quickly come to realize the unique idiosyncrasy that makes it stand out from the other Australian states.
 As mentioned earlier, it is mostly filled with arid lands.
 The state also consists of low mountain ranges and one of the most notable of them is the Mount Lofty-Flinders Ranges system.
 Another notable attraction that visitors to South Australia look forward to is the wine region.
 There are plenty of them to choose from and all are within close proximity to Adelaide, which makes them quite accessible.
-The most notable wine regions in South Australia are those in McLaren Vale, Coonawarra, Adelaide Hills and Clare Valley.
+The most notable wine regions in South Australia are those in McLaren Vale, Coonawarra, Adelaide Hills, and Clare Valley.

 The average climate in South Australia is that of a Mediterranean climate, especially in the southern part.
 The average temperature is 29-degree Celsius (in January) and 15-degree Celsius (typically in July).